-Ministry of Public Services, Provincial Councils and Local Government
+Ministry of Public Administration, Home Affairs, Provincial Offices and Local Government

 The ministry will become a Centre of Excellence for the implementation of the OLP by strengthening its capacity to coordinate, facilitate and support its affiliated institutions, the National Institute of Language Education and Training (NILET) and the Department of Official Languages (DOL), as well as the Parliamentary entity, the Official Languages Commission (OLC), in the implementation of their Official Languages plans developed in an inclusive manner.
 It will also support the development and delivery of quality Official Languages plans by the following key ministries and their institutions in selected geographic areas: